-TCC®U’s coach training program provides trainees with comprehensive health and wellness, and specifically, pain-management coaching skills through education, practice and mentoring during a 28-week course.
-TCC®U faculty includes experienced coaches and MINT members.
+TCC®U’s coach training program provides trainees with comprehensive health and wellness, and specifically, pain-management coaching skills through education, practice and mentoring during a 30-week course.
+TCC®U faculty includes experienced coaches.
 Education combines general coaching skills and best practices with specific attention to working with pain clients.
 To gain certification, trainees must pass a comprehensive exam and a practicum of recorded calls.

 - No travel required—training is done via tele-classes.

 - The 6-month training includes: 75 hours of coach training classes, 3 hours of one-on-one mentoring.

 - 5 hours mentored practicum in Group Coaching.

 - This training can be used for credentialing through ICF via portfolio and/or sitting for the NBCHWC exam for certification.

 - TCC®U’s unique coaching model integrates a curriculum of research-based and proven pain-management techniques.